Reycecar/PBJarCTFWriteups2021/README.md

 ## Introduction

 Alrighty, so this is my first writeup for my first ever CTF competition and I thought I did pretty well!
 The team as a whole got 11 flags (not including the obligatory Given flag for getting the discord) and I got 6 of those during the time limit.
 I also went back and got a few flags after time ended just for my own research purposes.
 Thank you for checking out my writeups and I hope you enjoy the presentation!

-## Web
+# Web

-First off in the web category we have:
 ## ProgrammersHateProgramming
 ### Hint: URL of webpage as well as source code